Getting Started with QSLing

 2. because during the QSO, your partner asked you to QSL

-3. because you received a card confirming a QSO, and the card said "please QSL!"
+3. because you received a card confirming a QSO, and the card said "please QSL!", or because you received an Online QSL Request (Inbound OQRS) from Club Log

 4. because you believe that a QSL card is the polite completion of every QSO, and wish to send one without waiting to be asked

-When you click the Add Needed button, DXKeeper scans all QSOs in the Log Page Display for unconfirmed QSOs whose confirmation would advance your progress towards the goals reflected in the DXCC/Top Bands & Modes panel on the Config window's Awards tab, creating an entry in the QSL Queue for each such QSO.
+The Awards sub-panel in the Add Needed panel on the QSL Configuration window's General tab lets you specify the awards for which Add Needed will identify needed QSOs.
+When you click the Add Needed button, DXKeeper scans all QSOs in the Log Page Display for unconfirmed QSOs whose confirmation would advance your progress towards these awards on the bands and modes specified on the Configuration window's Awards tab, creating an entry in the QSL Queue for each such QSO.

-The difference between Add Needed and manually choosing QSOs for confirmation is that the latter lets you make the decision when there is more than one QSO that can be used to confirm a needed entity, entity-band, or entity-mode.
-DXKeeper currently has no way of knowing that TT8KR is a better QSLer than TT8PK; DXKeeper will always choose the most recent QSO, which may not necessarily be the most reliable.
+The difference between invoking Add Needed and manually choosing QSOs for confirmation and adding them to the QSL Queue is that the latter lets you make the decision when there is more than one QSO that can be used to confirm a needed counter (DXCC entity, IOTA island, VUCC grid square, WAC continent, WAS state, USA-CA county, WAZ CQ zoned, WPX prefex).
+The Add Needed function has no way of knowing that TT8KR is a better QSLer than TT8PK; it will always choose the most recent QSO, which might not necessarily be the most reliable.
+You may also wish to request confirmations for multiple QSOs with the same needed counter in order to increase the probability of a more rapid response.
+For DXCC, IOTA, VUCC, WAS, WAZ, and WPX counters, you can use DXKeeper's Realtime Award Tracking service to review worked-but-unconfirmed QSOs for each needed counter, and add specific QSOs to the QSL Queue; then invoke Add Needed to populate the QSL Queue with QSOs for the rest of your needed counters.

-"Reasons to QSL" numbers 2, 3, and 4 all involve responding to (implicit or explicit) requests from your QSO partner for a card.
-The Add Requested function scans the Log Page Display for any QSO whose QSL_Sent item is set to 'R', creating a QSL Queue entry for each such QSO it finds.
+"Reasons to QSL" numbers 2, 3, and 4 all involve responding to implicit or explicit requests from your QSO partner for a card.
+With the QSL Via panel set to cards, labels, ADIF file, or Tab-delimited file, the Add Requested function scans the Log Page Display for any QSO whose QSL_Sent item is set to R, creating a QSL Queue entry for each such QSO it finds.

 Given the need to load one's printer with the appropriate card stock or labels, QSLing via cards is inherently a batch operation.
 The assumption is that once a week, you'll run Add Needed to populate the QSL Queue with needed outgoing QSOs, run Add Requested to populate the QSL Queue with requested outgoing QSOs, and then print them all in one batch.
 You can of course do this more or less frequently.